 - Hair Growth

-Every session includes an LED Red Light Therapy treatment.
+Every session includes a Celluma™ LED Red Light Therapy treatment immediately following the microneedling.
 LED Red Light acts on the mitochondria in our cells to increase cellular energy (ATP) production.
 Exposure to this light may help skin regeneration, increase oxygen content in the blood, stimulate circulation, encourage wound healing, reduce pain, promote collagen (up to 200%), and improve fine lines and wrinkles.

 FREQUENTLY ASKED QUESTIONS